tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### amendmentProperty

 - Name: bdqffdq:amendmentProperty
-- Definition: Category of object properties that apply to Amendments
+- Definition: Category of object properties that apply to bdqffdq:Amendments

 ********************

 #### appliesTo

 - Name: bdqffdq:appliesTo
-- Definition: Describes the DataResource about which an Assertion is made.
+- Definition: Describes the bdqffdq:DataResource about which a bdqffdq:Assertion is made.

 ********************

 #### composedOf

 - Name: bdqffdq:composedOf
-- Definition: Specific vocabulary term that comprises an InformationElement that is not an AbstractInformationElement.
+- Definition: Specific vocabulary term that comprises a bdqffdq:InformationElement that is not a bdqffdq:AbstractInformationElement.

 ********************

 #### containsAssertion

 - Name: bdqffdq:containsAssertion
-- Definition: Connects a DataQualityReport with Assertions that comprise that DataQualityReport.
+- Definition: Connects a bdqffdq:DataQualityReport with bdqffdq:Assertions that comprise that bdqffdq:DataQualityReport.

 ********************

 #### forAmendment

 - Name: bdqffdq:forAmendment
-- Definition: Relates an AmendmentMethod to an Amendment.
+- Definition: Relates a bdqffdq:AmendmentMethod to a bdqffdq:Amendment.
 - SubClass Of: amendmentProperty; forDataQualityNeed
 - Range [ owl:someValuesFrom bdqffdq:forAmendment ]